HallofFamer/CLox/README.md

 - If and Else Statement
 - Switch Statement
 - While and For Loop
-- Functions and Closures
+- Functions and Closures with automatic upvalue capture
-- Classes, Objects and Methods
+- Classes, Objects, Methods and `this` keyword
-- Inheritance and this/super keywords
+- Single Inheritance and `super` keyword
 - Embeddable VM for CLox in other host applications(since version 1.1)
 - `Object` root class for every class in Lox(since version 1.1)
 - Framework for creating native functions, methods and classes(since version 1.1)